Ezi0aaudit0re/Python_ELT/readme.txt

-This file currently implements the Extract part of the project
+This file currently implements the Extract part of the ELT project

 Here are few things to note